- McDonald's is the world's largest restaurant chain.

 To capture the dividend, you must buy the stock before the ex-dividend date to earn the next dividend payment.
 The ex-dividend date is the first day in the quarterly cycle that you can buy the stock and not receive the next quarterly dividend payment.
 To earn the dividend, you must buy the stock before the ex-dividend date and then hold the stock until the ex-dividend date or you won't qualify.

 This is how an MCD stock buy works:

 - Buy the stock as close to the ex-dividend date as possible, which could be as close as one day.

 - Hold the stock until the ex-dividend date and then sell it.

-- If you sell the stock at break-even or at a loss that is less than the dividend distribution, you earn a profit.
+- You earn a profit if you sell the stock at break-even or at a loss that is less than the dividend distribution.